galazmi/ENG220-Group-017/README.md

-# Data Dashboar Streamlit App
+# Data Dashboard Streamlit App

 This project is a Streamlit application to implement a data dashboard for the state of New Mexico to visualize Water, Air Quality, Health and Finance data.